 Small business accounting differs from large business accounting is that there are more variations the accounting professional must address.
 Large business accounting is fairly standard in that the needs and service offering are essentially the same.
 Small business accounting has more variation as the accounting skill of the owner and available budget are important factors.
 There are numerous small business owners who handle some aspects of accounting such as accounts receivable entries or recording company checks.
 Thus the business needs an accountant to handle other areas of accounting such as accounts payables entries or recording credit card transactions.
 A business owner does not want to pay an accountant for the aspects of accounting they choose to handle themselves.
 Thus a small business accountant must adapt their service offering to the unaddressed accounting functions.

-Many business owners want to hire an accounting professional for needs ranging from bookkeeper, CFO, or service level in between but need a fee structure sensitive to both the owner's accounting duties performed internally and company budget.
-It is believed that service providers will offer services that may overlap existing operations.
+Many business owners want to hire an accounting professional for needs ranging from bookkeeper to CFO but need a service offering complimentary to their specific needs and budget.
+It is believed that accounting professionals are rigid and cannot be adjusted for their budget.
 Until NOW!